safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Safecoin is arguably better digital cash than bitcoin.

 Safecoin is more anonymous, since once you hand it to another peer on the network, the record of prior ownership disappears, unlike bitcoin where the transaction remains recorded forever.
 Zerocash has shown that bitcoin can be made anonymous, but as it stands today, the anonymity of safecoin is far stronger than bitcoin (at least as designed, since there is no implementation).
-The keen observers may say that safecoins store the current _and previous_ owner, so you aren't anonymous until two spends happen, but the receiver could spend the coins to them self, making them self both the current and previous owner; this would remove the original sender from the previous sender and ensure their anonymity.

 Safecoin is irreversible, since the only way to transfer ownership is to provide the network with a valid signature as the current owner of the coin.
 If you change the owner of the coin to a key you don't control, you can't reverse that action.
-Best of all, it's instantly irreversible, whereas bitcoin is on irreversible once included in a block (usually several blocks deep in the chain), which may be hours after the transaction was initially made.
+Best of all, it's instantly irreversible, whereas bitcoin is only irreversible once included in a block (usually several blocks deep in the chain), which may be hours after the transaction was initially made.

-Safecoin is simple to use, equally simple as bitcoin since it uses the same underlying signing and crypto techniques for ownership.
+Safecoin is simple to use, equally simple as bitcoin since it uses similar underlying signing and crypto techniques for ownership.
 This means transfer requires knowing the destination to send to which can be scanned from a QR code, emailed, scanned via NFC, faxed, whatever.
 'Transfer of information' is equal to 'transfer of wealth' in both safecoin and bitcoin, no matter the medium used for transfer.
 Safecoin is still under development so it remains to be seen how transfer works in anger, and whether there's similar protocols to the Bitcoin Payment Protocol specified in BIP70-73, but there's no reason why safecoin cannot be as simple and robust as bitcoin for making payments.
 Considering changes to bitcoin such as replace-by-fee, safecoin may even be considered slightly simpler than bitcoin, at least in terms of intuitive expectation for how it behaves.

 Safecoin is peer to peer, there's no middle-man in charge of the transaction.
 Nobody can prevent safecoin being transferred from one person to another.
 Safecoin you own is yours and nobody can take it or prevent you from spending it.

-To better understand the properties of safecoin as a form of digital cash, it's best to read about how [mutable data](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md) works, since safecoin is a particular type of mutable data.

 [Back to Table Of Contents](#digital-cash_toc)